boospot/jupiterx-classic/readme.md

 # JupiterX Classic

-This plugin adds the lost Custom Post Types when migrated from jupiter 6.x to JupiterX
+This WordPress plugin adds the lost Custom Post Types when migrated from jupiter 6.x to JupiterX

 ---